Swaminathan Committee Report: Analysis of Kisan Suicides & MSP.

 Important Details related to the Committee:

-• Swaminathan committee which also known as National Commission on Farmers (NCF).
+Swaminathan Committee is also known as the National Commission on Farmers (NCF).
 The committee was headed by Prof. M.S.
-Swamimathan and therefore popularly known as Swaminathan Committee.
+Swaminathan and is therefore popularly known as the Swaminathan Committee.

-• This committee was setup to focus on causes of farmer distresses, the rise in farmer suicides and addressing these issues through national policy for farmers.
+This committee was set up to focus on causes of farmer distress, the rise in farmer suicides, and addressing these issues through national policy for farmers.
 The Swaminathan committee submitted five reports through the period December 2004 to October 2006.

 Recommendations of Swaminathan Committee Report :